 According to the Government Programme, nicotine pouches will be subject to nicotine limits that are in use in neighbouring countries.
 So far, Iceland is the only Nordic country to have laid down a nicotine limit for nicotine pouches, which is 20 milligrams of nicotine per gram of product.
+The proposed limit is 9 milligrams per nicotine pouch in Denmark and 12 milligrams per gram of product in Sweden.

 During the preparation of the Proposal, consideration was given to various nicotine limits and their impact on preventing illegal imports of snus and on protecting public health, in particular the health of children and young people.
 Laying down a nicotine limit of, for example, 4 milligrams per gram of product would have been fairly effective in protecting young children from nicotine poisoning and reducing other health harms caused by nicotine.
 However, users of snus would not necessarily find such a product so attractive that they would like to switch to it instead of snus.
 By weighing up the different options for the Proposal, it was decided that the proposed nicotine limit, i.e. 16.6 milligrams of nicotine per gram of product, provides the best balance in terms of the objectives of the proposal.